AyushBipinPatel/Module-Intro-to-data-visualizarion/README.md

 The primary focus will be on the data set from census that provides details of public goods at village level.
 This is called [Census Village Directory](https://censusindia.gov.in/2011census/dchb/DCHB.html).
 These are available state wise on the census website.

-As an example I will be using the Census Vilage Directory for the state of Gujarat.
+As an example I will be using the Census Village Directory for the state of Gujarat.
 The file downloaded from the census website is stored in the `Raw data` folder.
 I have written a small script `cleandata.R` that cleans names of the columns and saves the data as csv.
 The cleaned file is named `clean_gujarat_vd.csv`.

 The definitions and concepts used in the data are provided in the document called [Concepts and Definitions Used In Village Directory (VD) And Town Directory (TD) of District Census Hand Book](https://censusindia.gov.in/2011census/dchb/DCHB%202011-Concepts%20&%20Definitions%20Village%20and%20Town%20Directory.pdf).